 During the past few months, Bitcoin has been used to create millionaires, sell drugs, and avoid inflation.
 But today, it will become the subject of government scrutiny, as the Senate Committee on Homeland Security and Governmental Affairs holds a hearing on the controversial new currency.

-Of course, the first question they will need to address is the most basic: what is Bitcoin?
+Of course, the first question they will need to address is the most basic.

 Bitcoin is digital money used to purchase goods and services online.
 It has three primary benefits that have made it so popular:

 Anonymity: You don’t have to provide your name when using Bitcoin to purchase or sell goods.
 Instead, Bitcoin users are identified by long alphanumeric codes, or addresses.

 Unregulated: The creator of Bitcoin is a mystery, but who controls it is not: its value is determined by its users and the law of supply and demand, not by the government.
 And

 Lucrative: There are about 12 million Bitcoins currently, and that number will max out at 21 million by 2040.
 The limited supply has allowed Bitcoin’s value to soar as demand rises.